jsbisht/aws-developer-associate/vpc.md

 /19 - /20 /20
 ```

-So, slicing `/16` network into 16 subnets gives us 16 networks with `/20` prefix.
+So, slicing `/16` network into 16 subnets gives us 16 networks with `/20` CIDR.

 ---

 ## Designing a VPC

-Consider the following scenario where business has 3 networks already in use:
+Consider the following scenario where business has following networks:

 - AWS Pilot (10.0.0.0/16) `10.0.0.0 -> 10.0.255.255`
 - Azure Pilot (172.31.0.0/16) `172.31.0.0 -> 172.31.255.255`